CartoDB/cartoframes/docs/includes/data_services_geocoding.rst

 Geocoding
 ^^^^^^^^^

-The ``cartoframes.data.dataservices.Geocoding`` class provides geocoding using `CARTO Location Data Services (LDS) <https://carto.com/location-data-services/>`_ This process requires you to have a CARTO account with a geocoding provider and geocoding quota assigned, and its use will incur in the expense of geocoding credits.
+The ``cartoframes.data.services.Geocoding`` class provides geocoding using `CARTO Location Data Services (LDS) <https://carto.com/location-data-services/>`_ This process requires you to have a CARTO account with a geocoding provider and geocoding quota assigned, and its use will incur in the expense of geocoding credits.